1993 New Zealand general election

 The 1993 New Zealand general election was held on 6 November 1993 to determine the composition of the 44th New Zealand Parliament.
 Voters elected 99 members to the House of Representatives, up from 97 members at the 1990 election.
-The election was the last general election to use the first-past-the-post electoral system, with all members elected from single-member electorates.
+The election was held concurrently with an electoral reform referendum to replace the first-past-the-post system, with all members elected from single-member electorates, with mixed-member proportional representation.
+The referendum carried by 53.9% to 46.1%.
+Due to the result of the referendum, this was the last NZ election where all the members were elected by direct election in districts.
+Prior to the next election, NZ shifted to a mixed member proportional system.

-The election saw the governing National Party, led by Jim Bolger, win a second term in office, despite a major swing away from National in both seats and votes.
-The opposition Labour Party, despite a slight drop in their support, managed to make gains in terms of seats.
-The new Alliance and New Zealand First parties gained significant shares of the vote, but won few seats.
+The election re-elected the governing National Party, led by Jim Bolger, to a second term in office, despite a major swing away from National in both seats and votes.